 Steer clear of knock-offs or products that are labeled as “HEP-type” or “HEPA-style” as they are not the real deal.

 – Power cord length – A longer power cord means more freedom when vacuuming and changing outlets less.
 Most of the models have some sort of automatic winding mechanism, so after vacuuming, power cord is stored in seconds, literally.

 – Hose length (if applicable) – enables certain models to reach tight spaces.
 It is easier to maneuver with vacuum hose with power head than with whole vacuum cleaner.
 On the other hand, due to air friction inside the hose, power loses are somewhat increased.

-Of course, there are other details that influence performances and general characteristics of vacuum cleaners, but they are often specific to individual model of vacuum cleaner.
+Of course, there are other details that influence the performance and general characteristics of vacuum cleaners, but they are often specific to individual models of vacuum cleaner.